Mister-Axolotl/bdshop/README.md

 - Minimum security
 - Minimum style (Bootstrap)

+## Important

+Create a folder "upload" at the source

 ## Branches

 There are two branches in this project.
 The differences are as follows.